garrandall/popular-music-data/tracks/let--em-in-wings.md

 Somebody ringin' the bell
 Do me a favor
 Open the door, and let 'em in
-Ooh yeah, yeah, let 'em in now
+Oh yeah, yeah, let 'em in now

 Sister Suzy, brother John
-Martin Luther, Phil and Don, ooh
+Martin Luther, Phil and Don, oh
 Uncle Ernie, Uncle Ian
 Open the door, let 'em in, oh yeah, yeah